Pacers vs. Bucks Player Props Betting Odds

 |AST

-- Antetokounmpo's 30.2 points per game average is 3.3 fewer than Thursday's over/under.
+- The 30.3 points Antetokounmpo has scored per game this season is 4.2 fewer than his prop total set for Wednesday (34.5).

 Check out all the prop bet options FanDuel has to offer!